-Now we will use the MAX function to find out which has the largest sales value by following the below steps.
+Now we will use the MAX function to determine which has the largest sales value by following the steps below.

-Step 3 – Press enter so that we will get the MAX value as 1250 which is shown in the below screenshot.
+Step 3 – Press enters so that we will get the MAX value is 1250, which is shown in the below screenshot.

-In the below result, Max function will check for the largest number in D column and return the maximum sales value as 1250.
+In the below result, the Max function will check for the largest number in the D column and return the maximum sales value as 1250.

 Example #2 – Using MAX IF Function in Excel with an array formula

-In this example, we will learn how to use MAX IF function in Excel.
+In this example, we will learn how to use the MAX IF function in Excel.
 Assume that we need to check the largest sales value category wise.
-Using only max function we can check only the maximum value but we cannot check the maximum value category wise if the sales data contain huge category and sales value.
+Using only the max function, we can check only the maximum value, but we cannot check the maximum value category wise if the sales data contain a huge category and sales value.

-In such case, we can combine MAX and If Function with an array formula so that it makes the task very easier to find out the largest sales value category wise in Excel.
+In such a case, we can combine MAX and If Functions with an array formula so that it makes the task very easier to find out the largest sales value category wise in Excel.

-Consider the below example which has Product Name, Category and Sales value which is shown below.
+Consider the example below, which has the Product Name, Category, and Sales value shown below.

-Now we will apply the Excel MAX IF function to find out the maximum sales value by following the below steps.
+Now we will apply the Excel MAX IF function to determine the maximum sales value by following the steps below.